atishay/atishay.github.io/themes/jain/README.md

 * `Site.Params.description` - Default Description.
 * `Site.Params.sidebar` - Shared sidebar for all posts.
 Will be available under the post specific sidebar.
 * `Site.Params.sharedHeader` - List of sections where the header has no changes (like blogs unless we have a submenu).
 This cached headers to improve performance.
+* `Site.Params.Tex` - tex2svg hosted location.
+* ``Site.Params.Guitar` - guitar2svg hosted location.

 ## Browsers

 * This theme uses all modern CSS like CSS Variables, CSS Grid and flexbox.
 Do not expect this to support older browsers.
-Care has been taken to support modern browsers with polyfills where makes sense.

 ## Posts
 * Use Hugo Page Bundles for posts.
 The theme expects each page to have a beautiful image.